- Parameter. Select to specify a parameter where you define values that you want to update without having to edit the mapping.

 Consider the following rules and guidelines for Veeva Vault objects used as sources in mappings and mapping tasks:

-When you use a simple source filter to import a Veeva Vault source object that contains Boolean or Date data types, ensure that you use the following formats in the filter condition:
+•When you use a simple source filter with a Veeva Vault source object that contains Boolean or Date data types, ensure that you use the following formats in the filter condition: